brentlintner/linus/TRACKER.md

 * Prompt Customization
     * Linus keeps using metadata {{{}}} syntax (use PROJECT.md instead)
+    * Consider having per path project.md so it only applies if the context applies?
     * Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)
     * Pull in best practices, cheatsheets and other useful information from the Database (depending on settings and context)
     * If a PROJECT.md exists, pull that into the Database